 - 1.3.
-Have high expectations of the achievement and behaviour of deaf learners including a commitment to ensuring that they can achieve their full potential - 1.4.
-Establish fair, respectful, trusting, supportive and constructive relationships with deaf children and young people, and their families - 1.5.
-Respond to the needs of deaf learners in ways appropriate to their age and context, with particular reference to young adults
+Have high expectations of the achievement and behaviour learners with VI including a commitment to ensuring that they can achieve their full potential - 1.4.
+Establish fair, respectful, trusting, supportive and constructive relationships with children and young people with VI and their families - 1.5.
+Respond to the needs of learners with VI in ways appropriate to their age and context, with particular reference to young adults